-Custom runtimes let you build apps that run in an environment defined by a Dockerfile.
+Custom runtime let you build apps that run in an environment defined by a Dockerfile.
 By using a Dockerfile, you can use languages and packages that are not part of the Google Cloud Platform.
-Although the environment is customized, you can still manage it with the App Engine flexible environment toolchain for deployment and provisioning, and receive all the benefits of the App Engine flexible environment.
+Although you create a custom runtime, you are still able to use all the same resources and tooling to develop and manage your apps in the custom environment, that are use in the App Engine flexible environment.

 Before you begin

-Clone the Hello World sample app repository to your local machine:
+Choose one of the following to download the Hello World sample app from GitHub, to your local machine:

 git clone https://github.com/GoogleCloudPlatform/appengine-custom-runtimes-samples

 Download the sample as a .zip file and then extract it to a local directory.

 nginxdirectory where the sample code is located, for example:

 Running Hello World on your local machine